 - Having the advantage that you are certified prior to beginning the nursing program (hint: Getting the CNA II will be a much easier process)

 - Building your resume

-If you decide to work towards your CNA certification, here is a list of approved CNA programs throughout the state: Approved CNA programs.
+If you decide to work towards your CNA certification, please access the State of North Carolina website.